 As you near the end of your time at the LA Zoo, you will get to one of the best attractions.
 This tunnel of lights is fun for the whole family as it is open and has lots of crazy colors.

-As you exit the tunnel, you will see a large display celebrating the zoo’s 50th anniversary.
+The tunnel was actually pretty big and it had multiple arms so you could take photos without other people in your shots.
 Heading on, you will also see a large area with blue and white lights that are very pretty in their simplicity.